xbeat/Machine-Learning/README.md

 The Central Limit Theorem (CLT) is a fundamental concept in probability theory and statistics.
 It states that the distribution of sample means approximates a normal distribution as the sample size becomes larger, regardless of the population's original distribution.
 This theorem forms the basis for many statistical inferences and is crucial in understanding confidence intervals and hypothesis testing.

+## Handling Imbalanced Data in Machine Learning with Python

+Imbalanced Data in Machine Learning

+Imbalanced data occurs when one class significantly outnumbers the other(s) in a dataset.
+This common problem can lead to biased models that perform poorly on minority classes.
+In this presentation, we'll explore various techniques to handle imbalanced data using Python, focusing on practical implementations and real-world applications.

 ## Python Prefetching for Efficient Handling of Huge Data Sets

 Introduction to Python Prefetching